kevindublin/etchedpress/content/shop/how-we-liberated-john-compton.md

-Title: how we liberated what secrets we modified by John Compton
+Title: how we liberated what secrets we modified by john compton
 Product: How we Liberated
-Creator: John Compton
+Creator: john compton
 Thumbnail: /static/images/how-we-liberated-cover.png
 Category: Chapbooks
 Price: 11.99